KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

         |-- Usages
 ```

-As this is an external table, cities can appear in multiple customer addresses.
-The information contained in an external table does not relate to the main statistical units (i.e. customers) but completes a descriptive variable (i.e. cities).
-Finally, the customer addresses refer the city information based on the zip-code, without the need to duplicate the information describing the cities.
-Here's the dictionary file describing this relational data:
+Here’s the dictionary file that defines this relational schema:

-!!! success "Snowflake schemal with external table"
+!!! success "Example: Dictionary file for a snowflake schema with an external table"
     ```kdic
     Root Dictionary Customer (customer_id)
     {